Fan Pu Zeng

 I grew up in my hometown Singapore before moving to the US for college and work.
 I try to go back and visit once a year.

 Feel free to reach out to me at fzeng[at]alumni[dot]cmu[dot]edu.
 I am happy to chat and share any of my experiences.
-Unfortunately, I am unable to provide referrals for people that I have not worked with as I cannot write a strong recommendation, without which it is almost always an instant rejection.
+Unfortunately, I am unable to provide referrals for people that I have not worked with as I cannot give a strong recommendation.

 I have a Technician amateur radio license, and my callsign is KC3UFE.